sscheirman/Hello-World/README.md

 # Hello-World
 Learning How to Use GitHub
-One step at a time.
+one step at a time.